|

 - GLENN:

-Variant of English/Scottish Glen, meaning
+Variant spelling of Scottish Glen, meaning

 "valley."